stevecrawshaw/template/pages/index.md

 ## Per - capita emissions by Combined Authority

 Comparison of absolute emissions by area can be challenging due to the different population sizes and characteristics of the areas.
+Per capita emissions can be a fairer comparison metric.
 The following map shows per capita emissions for each Combined Authority in <Value data={last_year} fmt='####'/>.

 <AreaMap